Boyan-Lenin-Xu/GCResNet/README.md

 # GCResNet
 PyTorch implementation of the paper "Graph Convolutional Networks in Feature Space for Image Deblurring and Super-resolution", IJCNN 2021.

+Boyan Xu, Hujun Yin

 This file will be made clearer in the next few days.

+## Overview

+Graph convolutional networks (GCNs) have achieved great success in dealing with data of non-Euclidean structures.
+Their success directly attributes to  fitting graph structures effectively to data such as in social media and knowledge databases.
+For image processing applications, the use of graph structures and GCNs have not been fully explored.
+In this paper, we propose a novel encoder-decoder network with added graph convolutions by converting feature maps to vertexes of a pre-generated graph to synthetically construct graph-structured data.
+By doing this, we inexplicitly apply graph Laplacian regularization to the feature maps, making them more structured.
+The experiments show that it significantly boosts performance for image restoration tasks, including deblurring and super-resolution.
+We believe it opens up opportunities for GCN-based approaches in more applications.

+## Datasets

+GoPro
+HIDE
+DIV2K
+Set5
+Set14
+BSD100
+Urban100

 ## Code